 If you are planning to set up a charitable, religious or educational institution or other type of entity in New York for which you seek designation as a 501c(3) tax exempt organization by the Internal Revenue Service (IRS), then you must incorporate as a not-for-profit corporation as part of a three step process.
 Associations, clubs and other entities can also set up as a not for profit even if they do not intent on applying to become a 501c(3) tax exempt organization.
 Please speak with our lawyer who can assist with all not-for-profit formation types.

 1. Set up your Not-For-Profit Entity, so that you and the other members of the organization are not personally liable for the debts of the entity.
 Our fee to incorporate such an entity is only $160 with the regular service which includes all state filing fees, a consultation with the lawyer who will assist with drafting your charitable objects, the certificate of incorporation, filing receipt, organizational meeting minutes, and membership certificates with bylaws.

 2. Register with the New York Office of the Attorney General, Charities Bureau, if your organisation plans to solicit donations in the State of New York.
 Registration is required before any solicitation can occur.
 We prepare the New York Registration Statement with the Attorney General for a fee of $150.

 3. Apply for charitable status from the IRS.
 The application to the IRS is extremely detailed.
-The IRS now offers a quick filing system which means you can obtain your 501c3 exempt status with 1 month!
+The IRS now offers a quick filing system which means you can possibly obtain your 501c3 exempt status within 1 month!
 If you qualify, our fee for the quick application is only $250 plus the IRS User Fee of $275.
 We can prepare the longform 501c3 application professionally and correctly for a fee of $495.
 The long form takes about 1 year for approval.
 Please see below our information discussing the 501c(3) application.
 Please review and call our offices if you have any questions.